mahesh46/TFLTubeStatus/README.md

 #
 > [!IMPORTANT]
+> I Used XCTestUI test to check screen content, you could use,package manager [Snapshots to ](https://github.com/pointfreeco/swift-snapshot-testing) to check screen content has not changed.
+But you can check this if you test each field in the XCTestUI test.

+#
+> [!IMPORTANT]
 > I created a ServiceProtocol, so that I can inject NetworkService and MockNetworkservice for live and mock testing

 #